Wells Fargo Bank Money Market Account

 Wells Fargo Bank Money Market Account Review

-Wells Fargo Bank Money Market Account is offered by Wells Fargo Bank, a bank founded in 1852 and based in San Francisco, CA. Wells Fargo Bank Money Market Account is offered in 50 states (and Washington, DC).
+Wells Fargo Bank Money Market Account is offered by Wells Fargo Bank, a bank founded in 1852 and based in San Francisco, CA. Wells Fargo Bank Money Market Account is available in 50 states (and Washington, DC).

 Are money market accounts from Wells Fargo Bank federally insured?

 Yes, your Wells Fargo Bank money market accounts are insured up to $250,000 per person by the Federal Deposit Insurance Corporation (FDIC).
 The FDIC is an independent agency of the United States government that protects you against the loss of your insured deposits if an FDIC-insured bank or savings association fails.
 FDIC insurance is backed by the full faith and credit of the United States government.

 What are the Wells Fargo Bank Money Market Account rates?